Background

 Entitlement markets enable the trading of water entitlements.
 Water entitlements are ongoing rights to receive an annual share of available water resources in a consumptive pool (e.g., a river system or catchment).
 They are analogous to a land property right, are generally secure and mortgageable in the same way, and have substantial value.
 Each catchment typically has a small number of entitlement ‘classes’, and generally all entitlements within a given class are homogenous.

 Allocation markets enable the buying and selling of water allocations.
 Water allocations are the volumes of water allocated to water entitlement holders during the water year (1 July to 30 June).
-They are a physical good analogous to a commodity, and are extracted from water courses and applied as inputs to production or the environment.
+They are a physical good analogous to a commodity and are extracted from water courses and applied as inputs to production or the environment.
 Based on the water availability and demand at a given time, the value of water allocations per unit varies (usually expressed in $ per megalitre (ML)).

 There is no single national Australian water market.
 Rather, there are many individual markets determined by the hydrological characteristics of physical water systems.
 Where hydrological connectivity exists, such as in the southern Murray-Darling Basin, trade between markets or zones is possible.